 In fact, depending on where you open, you’ll even be able to open accounts remotely.

-Of course, there are many other non-resident banking options available to you in other countries outside of Europe.
+Of course, there are many other international bank account options available to you in other countries outside of Europe.
 And depending on your needs, your interests, and your profile, one of them might be a good fit for you.

 If you haven’t already downloaded our Non-Resident Banking Starter Guide, you should… it’s a great place to get started banking as a non-resident and finding the best banks and countries for your needs.